shimadasoftware/data-analysis-path/concepts.md

 - Phase 5.
 Archive: Keep relevant data stored for future and long-term references.

 - Phase 6.
 Destroy: Delete stored data and all shared copies.

+### Stakeholders

+People who have invested time and resources into a project and are interested in the outcome.

+### Formula

+A set of instructions that performs a specific calculation using the data in a spreadsheet.

+### Function

+A preset command that automatically performs a specific process or task using the data in a spreadsheet.

+### Query language

+A computer programming language that allows you to retrieve and manipulate data from a database.

+### SQL

+Es conocido como el lenguaje de consulta estructurado el cual permite la manipulación de los datos de una base de datos.

+### Data visualization

+The graphical representation of information.